MicrosoftDocs/dynamics365smb-docs/business-central/shopify/troubleshoot.md

 ### Error: Gen. Bus.
 Posting Group must have a value in Customer: 'YOUR SHOPIFY STORE'.
 It cannot be zero or empty

-On the **Shopify Shop Card** page, fill in the **Customer Template Code** field with the template that has **Gen. Bus.
+On the **Shopify Shop Card** page, in the **Customer Template Code** field, choose the template that has **Gen. Bus.
 Posting Group** populated.
 The customer template is used to create customers and to calculate sales prices on sales documents.

 ### Error: Importing data to your Shopify shop isn't enabled.
 Go to the shop card to enable it